crossplane/docs/content/v1.11/getting-started/introduction.md

 connect to any service with an API.
 {{< /hint >}}

-For example, an AWS Provider defines Kubernetes CRDs for AWS resources like EC2 compute instances or S3 storage buckets.
+For example, an AWS Provider installs Kubernetes CRDs for AWS resources like EC2 compute instances or S3 storage buckets.

 The Provider defines the Kubernetes API definition for the external resource.